Last night I posted a pic of my dinner (sprinkled with Nutritional Yeast) on Instagram.

 Each batch of nutritional yeast is grown on a mixture of cane and beet molasses for a period of seven days.
 B-vitamins are added during the process to provide the yeast with the nutrients it needs to grow.
 When harvested, the yeast is washed, pasteurized, and dried on roller drum dryers before it is ready for market.
 It is then used by food manufacturers in food products, added to boost the nutrient levels in pet foods, and simply packaged for sale in natural foods stores.

 Is Nutritional Yeast “alive” like in baking yeast?

 No. Nutritional Yeast is an inactive yeast.
 It does not have fermenting power (like yeast for brewing beer or baking bread).
-One reason I use Bragg Premium Nutritional Yeast Seasoning is because it is guaranteed to not contain Candida albicans yeast.

 What are health benefits of eating Nutritional Yeast?